jackharrison27/Azure_Capstone/README.md

 ### Voting Ensemble

 The AutoML experiemtn was completed in 19m 4s and chose the Voting Ensemble to be the best model.
+A voting ensemble algorithm taking a majority vote from several algorithms in order to achieve beter results than a single model would.
+It had an accuracy of 69.86%.

+The Details widget shows information regarding all the runs, including their status, duration, and best metric.